flyingmachine/brave-clojure-web/content/concurrency.md

 can't know what order the instructions will actually take.
 This makes the program *nondeterministic*.
 You can't know beforehand what the result will be because you can't know the execution order.

+Whereas the above example showed concurrent execution on a single processor through interleaving, a multi-core system will assign a thread to each core.
+This allows the computer to execute more than one thread simultaneously.
+Each core executes its thread's instructions in
+order:

+TODO: image

+As with interleaving on a single core, there are no order guarantees so the program is nondeterministic.
+To make things even more fun, your programs will typically have more threads than cores, so each core will likely perform interleaving on multiple threads.

+### Reference Cells, Mutual Exclusion, Dwarven Berserkers

 To drive this point home, imagine the program in the image above includes the following pseudo instructions: